Gold18K/ThreadPool-Cpp-20/README.md

     pool.change_number_of_workers(20); // The remaining 15 tasks are immediately captured by the new workers

-If the new number of workers is less than the current one, the method will wait until the occupied workers that must be removed have finished their tasks;
+If the new number of workers is less than the current one, the method will wait until the occupied workers that must be removed have finished their tasks:

     Thread_Pool pool(5);